jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/asm.md

 ---
 id: asm
-title: Attack Surface Manager
+title: Attacks Resistance Management
-sidebar_label: Attack Surface Manager
+sidebar_label: Attacks Resistance Management
 slug: /machine/web/asm
 ---

-`Fluid Attacks'` Attack Surface Manager (ASM) comes with all functions you need to manage all your applications and vulnerabilities effectively.
+`Fluid Attacks'` Attacks Resistance Management (ARM) comes with all functions you need to manage all your applications and vulnerabilities effectively.